nopeless/ellipsoid-cylinder-packing/README.md

 Currently it takes about 1.5 seconds to check for 444,000+ circles in a 3D ellipsoid, which I consider to be fast enough for most applications anyway

-Credits to @Sniperzzzzz who provided a baseline number for the number of cylinders in a 3D ellipsoid

 Hope you find this useful